peter-sattler/money-transfer-api/README.md

 4. Transfers can only happen between accounts owned by the same customer.
 5. Transactions always clear immediately.
 6. All currency is in US Dollars (USD).
-7. Implemented using Java API for RESTful Web Services (JAX-RS, defined in JSR 370)
-8. The bootstrap utility uses a restricted class from the _com.sun_ package.
+7. The bootstrap utility uses a restricted class from the _com.sun_ package.
 Normally, this is not recommended, but in the spirit of keeping this project simple and to the point, a compromise was made.
 As a result, you may need to adjust your integrated development environment (IDE) accordingly.
 Please see this [Stack Overflow](https://stackoverflow.com/questions/41099332/java-httpserver-error-access-restriction-the-type-httpserver-is-not-api) post for additional details.

+## Implementation Details:

+* Implemented using Java API for RESTful Web Services (JAX-RS, defined in JSR 370)

 ## The World Domination API